-If your child wants to play EA games, learn how to set up a child account for them so they can stay safe while they play.
+Learn how to set up a child account for your kids to help them stay safe while they play.

-Parents and guardians, make your own EA Account before creating one for your child.
-Use your email address to set it up — you’ll use it again as the parental email for your child’s account.
+Parents and guardians: Before creating a child account, you need to make your own EA Account.
+Use your email address to set it up—you’ll use it again as the parental email for your child’s account.

 - On the login window, click Create an account.